-- 1.1 All emissions to air, other than steam or water vapour shall be colourless, free from visible mist and free from visible fume and droplets. - 1.2 Emissions from combustion processes shall, in normal operation be free from smoke and in any case shall not exceed the equivalent of Ringelmann Shade 1 as described in British Standard BS 2741: 1969. - A visual and olfactory assessment of the emissions from the two Junair Spray booths shall be made daily within the first 10 minutes of use to assess whether there is an emission of visible particulate matter, odour from VOC's or smoke from the spray booth heating boilers.
+- 1.1 All emissions to air, other than steam or water vapour shall be colourless, free from visible mist and free from visible fume and droplets. - 1.2 Emissions from combustion processes shall, in normal operation be free from smoke and in any case shall not exceed the equivalent of Ringelmann Shade 1 as described in British Standard BS 2741: 1969. - A visual and olfactory assessment of the emissions from the Dalby Spray booth shall be made daily within the first 10 minutes of use to assess whether there is an emission of visible particulate matter or dour from VOC's.
 The assessment shall be recorded in the logbook. - All spray booths shall comply with the 10mg/m3 limit for particulate matter.
 A compliance certificate shall be obtained from the constructor with a guarantee that the booth will meet this emission concentration limit.
-This guarantee shall be accompanied by relevant and comprehensive test data and retained with the spray booth documentation. - 1.5 All emissions shall be free from offensive odour outside the installation boundary as indicated in red on the attached plan PPC/6/2.
-This will be monitored on a daily basis downwind at the installation boundary. - 1.6 The height of the chimney/vent from the spray booths shall not be less than 3 metres above the ridge of any building within 15metres of the base of the chimney or vent. - 1.7 The chimney/vent height of the spray booth shall take into account the need to render harmless any residual odour.
+This guarantee shall be accompanied by relevant and comprehensive test data and retained with the spray booth documentation. - 1.5 All emissions shall be free from offensive odour outside the installation boundary as indicated in red on the attached plan PPC/9/2.
+This will be monitored on a daily basis downwind at the installation boundary. - 1.6 The height of the chimney/vent from the Dalby spray booth shall not be less than 3 metres above the ridge of any building within 15metres of the base of the chimney or vent. - 1.7 The chimney/vent height of the spray booth shall take into account the need to render harmless any residual odour.

-- 1.8 The exhaust ducts to the spray booths shall not be fitted with any final opening restriction other than a cone fitted at the chimney exit to increase the efflux velocity.
+- 1.8 The chimneys shall not be fitted with any final opening restriction other than a cone fitted at the chimney exit to increase the efflux velocity.
 Discharge shall be vertically upwards. - 1.9 The chimneys/vents shall all be inspected and cleaned regularly as necessary to prevent accumulations of material.